karamarnell/developers/app/docs/0.2.x/sketch-flow.md

 ### Set target as healthy

-Set the current health status of a target in the load balancer to "healthy" in the entire Kong cluster.
+Set the current health status of a target in the load balancer to "healthy" in the entire Qordoba cluster.

 This endpoint can be used to manually re-enable a target that was previously disabled by the upstream's [health checker][healthchecks].
-Upstreams only forward requests to healthy nodes, so this call tells Kong to start using this target again.
+Upstreams only forward requests to healthy nodes, so this call tells Qordoba to start using this target again.

-This resets the health counters of the health checkers running in all workers of the Kong node, and broadcasts a cluster-wide message so that the "healthy" status is propagated to the whole Kong cluster.
+This resets the health counters of the health checkers running in all workers of the Qordoba node, and broadcasts a cluster-wide message so that the "healthy" status is propagated to the whole Qordoba cluster.

 #### Endpoint